The History and Evolution of Passkeys: From Passwords to Passwordless

 The Smartphone Era Changes Everything (2000s–2010s)

-The mass adoption of smartphones in the late 2000s created a new opportunity.
+The widespread adoption of smartphones in the late 2000s presented a new opportunity for the development and implementation of passkeys.
 For the first time, billions of people were carrying a powerful personal computer equipped with a secure processor, biometric sensors, and always-on connectivity.
 The phone became both the authentication device and the user interface — solving the hardware token's portability problem in one stroke.

 This period also saw the rise of biometric authentication — fingerprint readers on the iPhone 5S in 2013, then Face ID in 2017 — normalising the idea that a device could verify your identity without a password.
 These weren't passkeys yet, but they established the user behaviour that passkeys would later build on.